-For safety endpoints, baseline is defined as the last non-missing value before the first dose of double-blind study medication.
+For safety endpoints, baseline is defined as the last non-missing measurement prior to the first dose of double-blind IP.
 For baseline demographics and efficacy endpoints, baseline is defined as the last non-missing value before the randomization date.
+These endpoints include HbA1c values, sitting SBP, height, body weight, BMI, FPG, eGFR, and UACR.